PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 Tetanus vaccines are designed to help prevent tetanus.
 Tetanus is caused by a bacterium (called Clostridium tetani) which produces a toxin that can lead to painful muscle contractions when it enters the body.
 A common symptom of tetanus is a tightening and/or locking of the neck and jaw muscles, making it difficult to open the mouth or swallow.
 This is commonly referred to as “lockjaw”.

 There are four common types of vaccines used to protect against tetanus and other diseases.
-The four common types of tetanus vaccines are as follows:
+The common types of tetanus vaccines are as follows:

 • DT: The DT vaccine is designed to protect against diphtheria and tetanus.
 DT is typically given to young children.

-• DTaP: The DTaP vaccine helps prevent diphtheria, tetanus, and pertussis.
+• DTaP: The DTaP vaccine helps prevent diphtheria, tetanus, and acellular pertussis.
 It is appropriate for kids under the age of seven.

 • Tdap: The Tdap vaccine helps guard against tetanus, diphtheria, and pertussis.
 Adults and older children can receive it.